-You need to find the best solution for you so you can get into the zone, and in this guide, we'll give you the full breakdown of pre-workout vs energy drinks.
+You need to find the best solution for you so you can get into the zone, and in this guide, we'll give you the full breakdown of pre-workout vs energy drink.

-- Can You Mix Energy Drinks & Pre-Workout (Guide For Redbull & Monster)
+- Can You Mix Energy Drinks & Pre-Workout?

 - Common Pre-Workout & Energy Drink Questions

 Pre-workout and energy drinks are designed to do similar things, but there are some key differences.

 We've looked at all the critical factors to determine which is better for you.

 Caffeine is a central nervous system stimulant that can wake you up, stimulate your body, and boost energy levels so that you perform more effectively.

 Red Bull and Monster energy drinks have about 80-100mg of caffeine in a serving, but other specialist pre-workout energy drinks have very high levels of caffeine.

 For example, the C4 pre-workout energy drink has 200mg of caffeine, and the Bang energy drink has 300mg of caffeine (which is about the same as 4 espressos!).

 Energy drinks are designed to get caffeine into your system quickly, which will give you a quick burst of energy and remove any tiredness from your mind.